pigeonflight/collective.pat_daterangepicker/README.rst

 collective.pat_daterangepicker
 ==============================

-This is not working yet!
+This is not working for general use yet!
-If you absolutely most use it today...
+If you absolutely must use it today...
 Then include the daterangepicker by using `add_resource_on_request` in the python class of your browserview:
 ::